genieCS/game2048-rs/README.md

 ## Installation

-To install the game, you need to have Rust and Cargo installed on your system.
-Once you have Rust and Cargo installed, you can clone the repository and run the following command:
+To install the game, if you don't have Rust and Cargo installed on your system, you can try it using GitHub Codespace.
+If you have Rust and Cargo installed, you can clone the repository and run the following command:

 `cargo run --release
 `

 This will build and run the game in release mode.

+Or you can download the crate from crates.io with following command:

+`cargo install game2048
+`

 ## How to Play